Julie Percha is a politics producer for PBS NewsHour.

 Politics Jan 27Your cheat sheet for executive orders, memorandums and proclamations

-Donald Trump has signed more than a dozen executive actions since taking office on policies covering immigration, health care, abortion and trade.
+Donald Trump has signed more than a hundred executive order since taking office on policies covering immigration, health care, abortion and trade.
 But what exactly do they mean?
 Is there a difference between an executive order and an executive action?…

 Politics Oct 21Our politics team picks the strangest things on the campaign trail this week